gaphor/gaphor/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-24-orange.svg?style=flat-square)](#contributors)

-> Gaphor is the simple modeling tool for UML.
+> Gaphor is the simple modeling tool for UML and SysML.

 ![Gaphor Demo](docs/images/gaphor-demo.gif)

-Gaphor is a simple and easy to use modeling tool for UML.
+Gaphor is a simple and easy to use modeling tool for UML and SysML.
 It is aimed at beginning modelers who want a simple and fast tool so that they can focus on learning modeling of software and systems.
 It is not a full featured enterprise tool.